google-aai/tf-serving-k8s-tutorial/README.md

 The following steps below are for setting up a client locally.

-Setup port forwarding on port 9000 to enable secure access to your model server:
+Setup port forwarding on port 9000 to enable secure access to your model server via a local port:

 ```
 SERVING_POD=`kubectl get pods --selector="app=my-tf-serving" --output=template --template="{{with index .items 0}}{{.metadata.name}}{{end}}"`